AIPS HELP file for INDXR in 31DEC09

 INDXR generates a new index (NX) table for a uv data set and,

-are used to speed access to selected times in the uv data and,
+used to speed access to selected times in the uv data and, in some

-in some programs, to define scan boundaries that can not be
+programs, to define scan boundaries that cannot be crossed.

 Scans are defined independently for each subarray and will